 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on November 26, 2019 and will close on May 14, 2020.
-As of January 21, 2020, no comments were submitted and shared with the Committee prior to the measure evaluation meetings (Appendix F).
+For this evaluation cycle, the commenting period opened on November 26, 2019 and closed on May 14, 2020.
+No comments were received prior to the measure evaluation meetings (Appendix F).